Ni-Br/atlas/README.md

 Automatic Transit Lightcurve Analysis System

----
-Very much in alpha right now, it does not currently work and never has
----
+Work very much in beta.
+Dependencies are not fully graphed and some parts may or may not work because of that.
+It has worked successfully many times before.

 This pipeline is divided into several smaller steps, allowing refactoring for purpooses entirely different from exoplanet lightcurves.